 In an age of data

-breaches and identity theft, you would think consumers would take password security
+theft, you would think consumers would take password security

 a little more seriously.
 But passwords like "123456" and "iloveyou" are still among the list of most common passwords found on the Internet.